cichaczem/music_analyzer/README.md

   * some parts of the app need to be universal - must work on both client and server

   ### Future improvements
-There's not much use of server-side rendering at the moment but I believe taking care of it now will pay off in the future.
+* There's not much use of server-side rendering at the moment but I believe taking care of it now will pay off in the future
-I'd suggest adding feature specs in near future.
+* I'd suggest adding feature specs in near future
+* Currently, Bootstrap is used to make the look decent.
+This library is quite heavy.
+It would be good to remove it and write *CSS* and *JavaScript* without using any external libraries
+* The app also requires additional configuration before moving it to production environment
+* For a better state management I'd suggest using Immutable.js or other library for immutable data structures